ionutpopa/Not-So-Dumb-Questions/README.md

 # :speech_balloon: Not So Dumb Questions [MERN WEB APP]
-A platform where you can ask anything and get responses without being ashamed of the question because anything it's anonymized!
+A platform where you can ask anything and get responses without being ashamed of the question because no one will know who you are!

 Add your own MONGODB_URI in server.js to work!